pflagerd/interactive-curves-and-surfaces-three-js/md/ 1 Introduction to CAGD/ 5 Control Points The Start of CAGD.md

 scene.add( points );
 ```

-2. Create a new project from `template`, and use this code to render a starscape.

 2. You should see something like this when you're done:

    <img src=".md/ 5 Control Points The Start of CAGD/starscape.png"></img>